 Shami caught her by her wrist, swept her off her foot and into his arms and whispered in her ear, ´Haima, my Queen!
 It´s time to elope from here as well now.´ She giggled and approved as he dashed out of the raining woods.

 Hailing from the same community, Haima and Shami had little problem convincing their respective families.
-Finally, they were Mr & Mrs.!
+Soon enough, they were married.

 Shami was a revelation to her.
 She could not recognise him anymore.
 At first, he got engrossed in making a good living for them.
 She did not mind the initial lack of attention and shifting of priorities from her to his career.
 She could wait….at least that is what she thought.

 Things were not exactly bad.
 It was just not the life she envisioned for the two of them together.
 Or her!
 There was no time for love anymore.
 They were living like guests in their own house.

 ‘Do you still love me?’, She asked him one day, while having breakfast.